runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 their body into molten rock of varying temperature.
 Magma 'jinn are fairly rare
 Clay 'jinn originate from earth and water 'jinn, and can transform their body into mud or clay.
 Clay 'jinn are quite rare.
-In addition to being a 'jinn sub-race in their own right, storm 'jinn can originate from air and water 'jinn or from fire and water 'jinn.
+In addition to being a unique kind of 'jinn in their own right, storm 'jinn can originate from air and water 'jinn or from fire and water 'jinn.
 Similarly, sand 'jinn can originate from earth and air 'jinn parents.
 Pyroclast 'jinn can shapeshift into hot, noxious smoke, and are the